 The Teachers Survivors’ Benefit (TSB) Plan is for Teachers in participating school districts who contribute to the fund, in lieu of Social Security, to provide benefits for their survivors in the event of their death.

-To learn more about how the TSB Plan works, please see Teachers Survivors’ Benefit Information.
+To learn more about how the TSB Plan works, please refer to the PDF resources below.